nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    <br/>*Figure X: Sequence Diagram for DoneCommand*

 ##### Setting reminders to assignments
-The usage scenario of a user setting reminders for the first and third assignment in his/her displayed assignment list is similar to the Usage Scenario above.
+The usage scenario of a user setting reminders for the first and third assignment in his/her displayed assignment list is similar to the usage scenario above.

-Here are the key differences:
+Here are the differences:
 - In step 2, `parseCommand("remind 1 3")` will return an initialized `RemindCommandParser` object instead of `DoneCommandParser`
 - In step 4, a `RemindCommand` object will be returned instead of a `DoneCommand` object
 - In step 5, the `LogicManager` will call the overridden `execute` method of `RemindCommand`
-- In step 9, Instead of `AssignmentToMarkDone`, the assignment corresponding to each `Index` in `List<Index>` will be named as `AssignmentToRemind`.
+- In step 8, Instead of `AssignmentToMarkDone`, the assignment corresponding to each `Index` in `List<Index>` will be named as `AssignmentToRemind`.
-- In step 10, A new assignment, `remindedAssignment` will be created by calling `createRemindedAssignment` instead of `createAssignmentMarkedDone`.
+- In step 9, A new assignment, `remindedAssignment` will be created by calling `createRemindedAssignment` instead of `createAssignmentMarkedDone`.
-- In step 12, instead of `assignmentToMarkDone`, `remindedAssignment` will be added to `List<Assignment>`, `assignmentsToRemind`.
+- In step 11, instead of `assignmentToMarkDone`, `remindedAssignment` will be added to `List<Assignment>`, `assignmentsToRemind`.
-- In step 14, the `CommandResult` object returned by `execute` contains the `assignmentsToRemind` list.
+- In step 13, the `CommandResult` object returned by `execute` contains the `assignmentsToRemind` list.

 Given below is the sequence diagram for the interactions within `LogicManager` for the `execute ("remind 1 3")` API call.